 If you prefer to do your flat water paddling at a less central location, check out River Canyon Adventures located about 10 minutes from Downtown Chattanooga.
 You can explore the Tennessee River Gorge and enjoy spectacular views of the surrounding mountains and abundant wildlife.

 There are plenty of ways to get the Chattanooga water experience without having to paddle your own vessel.
 The Chattanooga Ducks are a great way for the whole family to explore the city from both land and water.
 The Ducks, modeled after military vehicles that can both drive and float, take sightseers on a tour of downtown before cruising right into the river for a scenic boat ride.
-The two-hour tour costs $24 per adult and $12 per child, and reservations can be made online ahead of time.
+The two-hour tour costs $29.99 per adult, $15.99 for kids aged 3-12, and $5.99 for kids under three.
+Reservations can be made online ahead of time and the tour begins at 151 Riverfront Parkway.

 Want to ride in style?
 The Southern Belle Riverboat offers a variety of cruise options ranging from lunch and dinner cruises to sightseeing and special events.
 Even school field trips and weddings can be held aboard the Southern Belle.
 The Southern Belle is the perfect way to see the city from the beautiful Tennessee River and enjoy a delicious meal along the way.

 Chattanooga is dotted with lakes and swimming holes that are perfect for cooling off on a hot summer day.
 Nearest to the city center is the North Chick Blue Hole, just 20 minutes from downtown in the North Chickamauga Creek Gorge.
 You’ll find plenty of great swimming holes along the creek, and you can hike in as far as you please until you find the perfect spot for a plunge.